abdullahsweesi11/repo-seek/README.md

 Important: the limits imposed by the GitHub API will need to be imposed by this service.
 Therefore: (list all restrictions at some point)
 In the future, explain clearly the rules (e.g. max 6 query components for topic, language, stars, created).

+Note: search will not check for exact matches, but only looks for instances including the search terms

 To make this project worthwhile, it must extend the functionalities that Github already provides (in its website's search bar):
 - Exporting to different output